poeck/react-spinning-number/README.md

 bun add react-spinning-numbers
 ```

 Want to see those numbers spin?
-Let's dive in! 🌀

 ```javascript
 import React, { useState } from "react";